FoamyGuy/CircuitPython_Web_CTF/README.md

 The `utils/` directory contains code and resources that don't need to be put on the `CIRCUITPY` drive under normal circumstances.
 They're helper utilities that I used during the creation of the CTF.
 Feel free to take a look if you're interested, but you might want to hold off if you haven't completed the CTF and don't want potential spoiler information.

+If you enjoyed this CTF and would be interested in more or perhaps more challenging exercises feel free to reach out to me.
+I have a few more ideas for potential ways to hide flags, but I don't know when or if I'll get to them.
+Hearing from folks who enjoyed it would serve to motivate the expansion of this repo to additional CTFs.

 ## Credits / Thank You's

 All of these entities helped in the creation of this CTF.
 Listed in no particular order:

 - Dan Halbert for creating the initial HTTPServer library
 - Michael Pokusa for many improvements to the HTTPServer library which were crucial in the making of this CTF
+- Mark McGookin for publishing a helper module for AES encryption on CircuitPthon
 - TryHackMe.com for the tutorials I used to learn about this material, and inspiration for the CTF
 - CircuitPython Project and Community for making it so easy to build and run a project like this
 - Darknet Diaries podcast for offering amazing and intriguing stories about cybersecurity and other dark corners of the web.